Samsung Galaxy Ace review

 Reviewed by Richard from England on 25th Jul 2012

 a mixture of good and bad.
 The phone generally works well BUT it can be quite

 slow sometimes.
-Even a delay of a few seconds soon gets
+Even a delay of a few seconds soon gets frustrating.
+My main

-in my plan.
-On android, not all apps can be installed to sd card, and
+plan.
+On android, not all apps can be installed to sd card, and even when you

-phone) and altered the default install location to sd card but it doesn't help much.
+and altered the default install location to sd card but it doesn't help much.

 I will get a phone with a much larger internal memory next time.

 browsing is better on my ipod touch though).
 If you keep things simple then

 Reviewed by zap from UK on 25th Jul 2012

 from steep learning curve which I am happy to tolerate until I am familiar with

 Reviewed by Jim from London, U.K on 23rd Jul 2012